gfburton/aiabrixen2024/_pages/home.md

 ## Welcome!

-The 2024 AIA seminar will take place at the Faculty of Education, Free University of Bozen-Bolzano, in Brixen-Bressanone from 16th to 18th May 2024.
+The 2024 AIA seminar, "A Linguistic Lens on Narratives in Professional Settings", will take place at the Faculty of Education, Free University of Bozen-Bolzano, from 16th to 18th May 2024.
 Please see the _[Call for Papers](https://gfburton.github.io/aiabrixen2024/cfp/)_.